 What we need from you: In addition to your initial fire academy classes and your Firefighter 1 certification, you will be required to make 20% of all fire calls annually, attend 16 hours of annual fire school training, Wednesday night trainings from 7:30 PM to 9:30 PM, effort, heart, dedication and most of all determination.

 What to expect after you apply:

 After you apply to the USCVFD, you will have a panel interview scheduled with our Fire Chief, Board of Directors, and the Membership Committee Chairman.
 Upon completion of your interview, you will be scheduled for your physical, drug test, physical agility test and your background check will be completed.
 Once those steps are successfully completed/passed, you will be voted into membership by the department at its next regular business meeting.

-If you’re ready to become a Volunteer with the USCVFD please fill out our recruit intake questionnaire and email it to us at firstname.lastname@example.org and we will be in touch.
+If you’re ready to become a Volunteer with the USCVFD please fill out our Application Packet for USCVFD and email it to us at firstname.lastname@example.org and we will be in touch, or if you like you can print it out and bring it to the station on a Wednesday night.
 We look forward to hearing from you!